Nervous System Control of Muscle Tension4

 A large motor unit is an arrangement where a single motor neuron supplies a large number of muscle fibers in a muscle.
 Large motor units are concerned with simple, or “gross,” movements, such as powerfully extending the knee joint.
 The best example is the large motor units of the thigh muscles or back muscles, where a single motor neuron will supply thousands of muscle fibers in a muscle, as its axon splits into thousands of branches.

 There is a wide range of motor units within many skeletal muscles, which gives the nervous system a wide range of control over the muscle.
 The small motor units in the muscle will have smaller, lower-threshold motor neurons that are more excitable, firing first to their skeletal muscle fibers, which also tend to be the smallest.
 Activation of these smaller motor units, results in a relatively small degree of contractile strength (tension) generated in the muscle.
 As more strength is needed, larger motor units, with bigger, higher-threshold motor neurons are enlisted to activate larger muscle fibers.
-This increasing activation of motor units produces an increase in muscle contraction known as the .
+This increasing activation of motor units produces an increase in muscle contraction known as the size principle.
 As more motor units are recruited, the muscle contraction grows progressively stronger.
 In some muscles, the largest motor units may generate a contractile force of 50 times more than the smallest motor units in the muscle.
 This allows a feather to be picked up using the biceps brachii arm muscle with minimal force, and a heavy weight to be lifted by the same muscle by recruiting the largest motor units.

 When necessary, the maximal number of motor units in a muscle can be recruited simultaneously, producing the maximum force of contraction for that muscle, but this cannot last for very long because of the energy requirements to sustain the contraction.
 To prevent complete muscle fatigue, motor units are generally not all simultaneously active, but instead some motor units rest while others are active, which allows for longer muscle contractions.
 The nervous system uses recruitment as a mechanism to efficiently utilize a skeletal muscle.